ConfederacyOfGaia/Gaia/dms-guide.md

 Every cycle, the noble races start mutating into the ignoble races until they outnumber them.
 The ignoble races eventually overrun the cities and destroy most of the nobles.
 This causes the Dragons to return to their slumber, which causes the magic to leave the world.
 This in turn causes the ignoble races to start to die off, and the noble races slowly rebuild their civilizations.
 This cycle has been ongoing for thousands of years.

-The orcs, because of the seclusion of the Bowl of Fire, have been able to keep detailed histories of these events, but none if the other races have.
+The orcs, because of the seclusion of the Bowl of Fire, have been able to keep detailed histories of these events, but none of the other races have.

+> Why do the elves not know this, when the orcs do?
+Are elves too self-indulgent?
+Maybe the gnomes always almost-completely destroy the elves, who then need to start over from scratch in a new land.

 The ignoble races are all cruel, vicious, and stupid.
 They are savage fighters, do not take prisoners, and always fight to the death.
 They are cannibalistic, preferring their own noble cousins to other humanoids.
 In combat, they will target their noble cousins preferentially.
 Occasionally, one of them will develop the ability to harness magic, especially goblins, but this magic is always poorly controlled and unsubtle.